Assistance in Material Need

 - is an employee to whom his/her employer did not pay wage, salary, remuneration or compensation on due date.

 - The amount of the allowance for living is set as the difference between the amount of living of a person or family and the income of that person or family, less reasonable housing costs.
-(Reasonable housing costs are the cost of housing to a maximum of 30%, in Prague 35%, of the income of the person or family).
+(Reasonable housing costs are the cost of housing to a maximum of 30% of the income of the person or family).

 Supplement for housing

 - The second benefit in material need tackles cases where the income of the person or family, including the entitlement to a housing allowance from the system of state social support, is insufficient to cover justified housing costs.